konimarti/aoc-tricks/README.md

  * The _heap property_ dictates that the parent node must be larger (or smaller in case of min-heaps) than its children nodes.

-A heap is not practical for searching nodes since they are only _weakly ordered_; you would need to visit all nodes which scales as O(N).
+A heap is not practical for searching nodes since it is only _weakly ordered_; you would need to visit all nodes which scales as O(N).
 A binary search tree would be more efficient for this by requiring only O(log N) steps.